InfiniteBlanK3T/Personal.STUDY.DjangoTest/README.md

 - [x] Hooking up to database
 - [x] Building up a database
 - [x] Design and migration to database
-- [] Building APIs from Backend to DB and show the models in Frontend
+- [ ] Building APIs from Backend to DB and show the models in Frontend
-- [] Admin & Authentication
+- [ ] Admin & Authentication
+- [ ] More... 🤷‍♂️